electronifie/stylish-commit-auto-hook-install/README.md

  - Create a .style directory in your repo, and fill it with [style scripts](https://github.com/electronifie/stylish-commit).
  - Run `npm install stylish-commit-auto-hook-install --save-dev`

- The next time the dev dependencies for your project are installed, the git hook will automatically added.
+ The next time dev dependencies for your project are installed, the git hook will automatically be added.